 Note: A custom objective function is currently not supported by XGBRanker.
-Likewise, a custom metric function is not supported either.

-Note: Query group information is required for ranking tasks by either using the group parameter or qid parameter in fit method.
-This information is not required in 'predict' method and multiple groups can be predicted on a single call to predict.
+Note: Query group information is only required for ranking training but not prediction.
+Multiple groups can be predicted on a single call to predict().

-When fitting the model with the group parameter, your data need to be sorted by query group first. group must be an array that contains the size of each query group.
-When fitting the model with the qid parameter, your data does not need sorting. qid must be an array that contains the group of each training sample.
+When fitting the model with the group parameter, your data need to be sorted by the query group first. group is an array that contains the size of each query group.

+Similarly, when fitting the model with the qid parameter, the data should be sorted according to query index and qid is an array that contains the query index for each training sample.